krishnabx/snowflake-airbnb-analytics-sql/README.md

 ## Visualization Note

 Power BI dashboards were originally planned for this project.
-However, due to account and web connectivity limitations, visualization was intentionally skipped to keep the focus on **correct data modeling, SQL logic, and analytical reasoning**.
+However, due to account and Power BI 9web version) connectivity limitations, visualization was intentionally skipped to keep the focus on **correct data modeling, SQL logic, and analytical reasoning**.
 The exported query outputs are structured to be easily consumed by BI tools such as Power BI or Tableau.

 ---